• Skip to primary navigation

 • Happening Now

-creditIdentity theft is the fastest growing crime in America.
-Each year, millions are victimized by this senseless crime.
-Technological advances and the proliferation of the Internet have only enhanced our exposure to thieves seeking to steal our identities.
+Millions of people are victims of identify theft, the fastest growing crime in America.
+Advancement in technology and increasing online activities have only enhanced our exposure to thieves seeking to steal identities.

 Signs It’s a Scam

-• Scammers pretend to be from an organization you know like the Social Security Administration, IRS, Medicare, or a utility company or charity.
+• Scammers pretend to be from an organization you know like the Social Security Administration, IRS, Medicare, a utility company, or a charity.
 They use technology to change the phone number on your caller ID.

-• Scammers often tell you to pay in a specific way – either through a transfer company, gift cards, or sending you a fake check for you to deposit.
+• Scammers often tell you to pay in a specific way, such as through a money transfer service, gift cards, or sending you a fake check for you to deposit.

 Ways to Protect Yourself